adsforce/docs/src/en/in-app-events/README.md

 Revenue Parameter
 -----------------

 You can send revenue values with any parameter name and event.
-However, to register the revenue in Adsforce's raw and aggregated data, you MUST use the ***xh_revenue*** parameter.
+However, you must use the ***xh_revenue*** parameter to register the revenue in Adsforce's raw and aggregated data.

-Always use it with in-app events that represent actual revenue generation in your business logic.
+Use it with in-app events that represent actual revenue generation in your business logic.

 Multiple Items
 --------------

 You can add multiple items to a single transaction.
-Instead of single values per event parameter you can have an array of items describing the transaction, separated by commas.
+Instead of single value per event parameter you can have an array of items describing the transaction, separated by commas.

 **Example**

-In the same transaction, Mr A. Flyer purchases two identical shirts, one pair of shoes and a hat from a US-based online store.
+In the same transaction, B purchases two shirts, one pair of shoes and a scarf from an online store.

 The sequence in which each item is listed must be identical for each parameter.